Granular jamming and rheology in microgravity: Acknowledgements

 \section{Acknowledgements}

 We would like to extend gratitude to Achim Sack and Walter Pucheanu for their help in creating the experimental setup, as well as the \gls{zarm} personnel, in particular Dieter Bischoff.

-This work was supported by the German Aerospace Center (DLR) Space Administration with funds provided by the German Federal Ministry for Economic Affairs and Climate Action (BMWK) under grant number 50WM2342A and through access to the ZARM drop tower facilities and engineering support under the project name \enquote{J \textit{versus} $g$}.
+This work was supported by the German Aerospace Center (DLR) Space Administration with funds provided by the German Federal Ministry for Economic Affairs and Climate Action (BMWK) under grant number 50WM2342A and through DLR-granted access to the ZARM drop tower facilities and engineering support under the project name \enquote{J \textit{versus} $g$}.

-O.\ D'A.\ acknowledges financial support from the Emerging Talents Initiative (ETI) program 2023 by the Friedrich-Alexander-Universit\"{a}t (FAU) Erlangen-N\"{u}rnberg, and from the French National Centre for Space Studies (CNES) under the CNES fellowship 24-357.
+O.\ D'A.\ acknowledges financial support from the Emerging Talents Initiative (ETI) program 2023 by the Friedrich-Alexander-Universit\"{a}t (FAU) Erlangen-N\"{u}rnberg, and from the French National Centre for Space Studies (CNES) under the CNES fellowship 24-357 and APR ID~10678 (2025).